- You are registered as a user on the tracebloc platform

 Image Object Detection

 The filename like “street01.png” specifies the link between images and annotations.
 XML-file annotations are in Pascal VOC format.
 The labels.csv contains a global list of all images and objects.
-Currently, the images and annotations are resized to 448x448 pixels.Image Semantic Segmentation
+Currently, the images and annotations are resized to 448x448 pixels.filename column links each row to its image and to the matching XML annotation file.
+The image_label column holds the class name for each object instance — one row per object.
+Filenames should not include the file extension.

 Each mask is an rgb image whose pixel values map to classes defined in labels.csv.
 The labels.csv contains a global list per image and class.
 All masks must exactly match their corresponding image sizes and file names.
 For binary segmentation (two classes), provide a single-channel grayscale mask where background pixels are black (0) and foreground pixels are white (255).
 For three or more classes, supply an RGB mask where each class is represented by a unique color (or pixel value).
 The filename should not include the file extension.Tabular Data